NC State vs. Princeton Predictions & Picks - Women's NCAA Tournament First Round

 NC State Performance Insights

-- The Wolfpack are outscoring opponents by 8.6 points per game with a +265 scoring differential overall.
-They put up 71.1 points per game (67th in college basketball) and allow 62.5 per outing (125th in college basketball).
+- The Wolfpack average 71.1 points per game (67th in college basketball) while allowing 62.5 per contest (124th in college basketball).
+They have a +265 scoring differential overall and outscore opponents by 8.6 points per game.

+- NC State's offense has been worse in ACC matchups this season, putting up 65.2 points per contest, compared to its season average of 71.1 PPG.

+- The Wolfpack are putting up 75.9 points per game this year when playing at home, which is 12.4 more points than they're averaging in away games (63.5).

-- NC State is posting 65.2 points per game this year in conference contests, which is 5.9 fewer points per game than its season average (71.1).
+- NC State is surrendering 59.3 points per game this season when playing at home, which is 8.3 fewer points than it is allowing in road games (67.6).

+- The Wolfpack have seen a decrease in scoring lately, putting up 64.5 points per game in their last 10 contests, 6.6 points fewer than the 71.1 they've scored this year.

 © 2023 Data Skrive.
 All rights reserved.